-- All subsystems have completed detailed design and have been evaluated. - Subsystems ready to begin purchasing/testing/building phases - All components are ready for purchase following PDR evaluation.
-All needed components have been selected - Egg protection has been successfully tested - Major Unfinished Work - FSW is still to be completed. - Configuration design awaits component purchase for feasibility - Payload DCS system must finish detailed design/test. - Proceedings - We are ready to proceed to the build phase and programming phase of our project - All designs are completed - All part purchases are made
+- All subsystems have completed detailed design and have been evaluated. - Subsystems have all parts purchased - All sensor components are purchased. - Egg protection has been successfully tested. - Flight software has entered development phase - All designs are final and ready for printing and assembly

+• Major Unfinished Work - High-Level Tasks

+- 3D printed payload must be finished

+- Payload DCS system must finish detailed design/test.

+- Proceedings

+- We are ready to proceed to the build phase and continue the programming for our project

+- All designs are completed

+- All part purchases are made

+- Assembly will occur in May as a low-level task.